 Pursuant to the relevant laws and regulations in the PRC, Lacquer Craft Mfg.
-Co., Ltd. (Dongguan) ("LCDG") and Lacquer Craft Mfg.
-Co., Ltd. (Zhejiang) ("LCZJ"), both of which are subsidiaries of the Company, are entitled to the exemptions from the EIT for two years starting from its first profit-making year and to a 50% relief from the EIT for the following three years ("Tax Holidays").
-After offsetting the accumulated tax losses, LCZJ entered into its first profit-making year in 2007.
-Accordingly, LCZJ was entitled to 50% relief from the EIT for the years ended 31 December 2009 and 2010 and the income tax rate applicable to LCZJ was 12.5%.
-LCDG's first profit-making year was the year ended 31 December 2000.
-Accordingly, LCDG is subject to a 50% relief from the EIT for each of the three years ended 31 December 2004 and the income tax rate applicable to LCDG was 25% for both years.
+Co., Ltd. (Zhejiang) ("LCZJ"), a subsidiary of the Company, is entitled to the exemption from the EIT for two years starting from its first profit-making year, after offsetting the accumulated tax losses, and a 50% relief from the EIT for the following three years ("Tax Holidays").
+LCZJ had its first profit-making year in 2007.
+LCZJ is entitled to 50% relief from the EIT and the income tax rate applicable to LCZJ is 12.5% for the current and prior years.
+The income tax rate applicable for other subsidiaries of the Company in the PRC is 25% for both years.

-The U.S. income tax charge comprises federal income tax calculated at 34% and state income tax calculated at various rates on the estimated assessable profits of subsidiaries of the Company which were incorporated in the U.S..
+The U.S. income tax charge comprises federal income tax calculated at 34% and state income tax calculated at various rates on the estimated assessable profits of the Company's subsidiaries in the U.S..